Tuition Fee $4,995*

 *10% discount available for organizations registering multiple employees.
 Contact us at email@example.com prior to registering your employees to receive this discount.

 Effective leadership is an overlooked yet essential component of building and maintaining a cybersecurity posture.
-Today's business operations depend on cyber more than ever and solid leadership has always been essential to more profitable business operation.
-Therefore it is more imperative than ever for leaders to understand their organization's technological dependencies and be able to communicate risks across technical and non-technical communities.
+Today's business operations depend on cyber more than ever and solid leadership has always been essential to profitable business operations.
+Therefore it is more imperative than ever for leaders to understand their organization's technological dependencies and be able to lead across technical and non-technical communities.
 Effective 21st century leaders are required to understand how data breaches, hacking, ransomware, and evolving digital privacy laws impact day-to-day operations and revenue to enable the development and implementation of cross-cutting strategies.

 Cyber security strategies need to be collaboratively developed and communicated across functional areas within organizations.
 Successful leaders in today’s connected world are able to coordinate, communicate and lead across technical and non-technical teams to raise awareness, train, and educate all employees about cyber vulnerabilities, threats, and risk mitigation to ensure that business operations continue despite the onslaught of malicious activity from cyber actors.